 If you add 99 to 1898 you get 1997, and that's when the lease ran out.
 The leased parts were returned to China; and since Britain had gotten a whole lot weaker in those 99 years and China a whole lot stronger, the Brits did the sensible thing and gave back the other parts too, the ones ceded in perpetuity.
 Britain had no way to defend them, and the ChiComs kind of insisted.

 When all that was being negotiated in the 1980s, though, the ChiComs were striving for international respectability and kick-starting their economy after the disasters of Maoism.
 They therefore played nice, designating Hong Kong — the whole shebang, not just the island — a Special Administrative Region with full autonomy over its internal affairs.

-So: 150 years as a British colony, then 17 years of this Special Administrative Region deal.
+So: A hundred and fifty years as a British colony, then 17 years of this Special Administrative Region deal.

 And the few things the British colonial government did do, it did well.
 In the great Mao Tse-tung famine of 1959-62, for example, floods of desperate refugees poured into the colony from China and needed housing.
 The government built it for them, quickly and efficiently, and rented it at prices they could afford.

 There were downsides to life in colonial Hong Kong: a lot of corruption, although mostly of a petty kind — police asking you for money, that sort of thing.
 There was no welfare state: If you were old or sick or incapable, and had no family to care for you, things were rough.
 Crime syndicates held power in some of the poorer districts.